 After all, your success is ours, too.

-I’ve been honored to be recognized for excellence in teaching, as have several of my colleagues and our trainees, who teach less experienced residents and medical students.
+Our faculty has been recognized for excellence in teaching, as have several of our trainees, who teach less experienced residents and medical students.

 Yet, just as we expect you to consider how you can improve care for your patients, we strive to improve how we train and develop neurological specialists.

-That’s one reason I joined other medical school faculty members to complete the UB/Royal College of Physicians Certified Educator Program.
+That’s one reason I joined other medical school faculty members to complete the Jacobs Educator Excellence Program, developed in partnership with the Royal College of Physicians in London.
 My colleagues and I learned and tested evidence-based teaching models and shared ways to engage our students in effective medical education experiences.

 Our community training sites prepare you to care for a wide variety of patients in virtually any care setting.